abikesa/metaphor/kitabo/ensi/index.md

          1. Chaos
                  \
     2. Frenzy -> 4.
-Uncommunicable -> 5.
+Parameter-Weights -> 5.
 Algorithms -> 6.
 Binary
                  /
                  3. Energy

+By thinking of the collective unconscious as a latent space, you `bridge` ancient wisdom with modern computational concepts, creating a powerful metaphor for understanding and utilizing deep-seated human knowledge.

 #### Table of Contents